camilababo/SIB-ML-Portfolio/README.md

 # Sistemas Inteligentes para Bioinformática

 ## Curricular Unit
-Intelligent Systems for Bioinformatics  integrated in the Bioinformatics Master Degree at University of Minho, 2022-2023
+"Intelligent Systems for Bioinformatics" integrated in the Bioinformatics Master Degree at University of Minho, 2022-2023

 ## Description